scmschmidt/trento_checks_for_supportconfig/README.md

 tcsc hosts remove GROUPNAME
 ```

 > :bulb: A `stop` only stops the container, but leaves the images, so they can be started later again simply with: `tcsc hosts start GROUPNAME`.
-The support files will not read again.
+The support files are not read again.

 > :wrench: Example for a HA cluster:
 > ```